vaishnovi3113/CANVAS/ARCHITECTURE.md

 4. **Server** adds operation back to global operations array
 5. **Server** broadcasts `operation:redo` to ALL clients
 6. **All clients** add operation and redraw

-### Trade-offs

-**Advantages:**
-- Simple to implement and reason about
-- Guarantees consistency across all clients
-- No complex conflict resolution needed

-**Disadvantages:**
-- User A can undo User B's work (global undo, not per-user)
-- No granular control over individual strokes
-- Potential confusion when multiple users use undo simultaneously

-**Considered Alternatives:**
-- **Per-user undo stacks**: More intuitive but complex conflict resolution
-- **Operation tagging**: Tag operations by user, but increases complexity
-- **Time-based undo**: Undo last N seconds, but harder to implement

-**Why global undo was chosen:**
-- Matches the assignment requirements for "tricky" undo/redo
-- Demonstrates understanding of distributed state management
-- Simpler implementation for MVP

 ## Performance Decisions